 Siberian cats come in different color variations, from whites to off-whites.
 These cats take up to 5 years to fully mature, with males being slightly bigger than females.

 What Causes Cat Allergies?

 Is a member of your family experiencing allergies around your Siberian?
 The cat’s hair, saliva, or dander may be causing this to occur.
 When a cat licks its fur while grooming itself, the saliva will dry up to create dander which most people are allergic to.

 Due to their heavy fur coats, the Siberians shed heavily after the winter season and molt lightly at the end of summer.
 For allergy sufferers, these hairs can trigger reactions, especially if the protein content is high.
 Most cats will spend their time in spaces where humans hang around, like the bed, which can retain the fur.

-How to Know If Your Siberian Cat Is Allergic
+How to Know If You Are Allegic to a Siberian Cat

 Before getting the Siberian in your home, you can have the breeder or vet test your cat’s allergen levels.
 Having this done early helps you determine what is specifically causing the allergic reaction.
 This procedure is highly recommended for people who have severe allergies and therefore need to know before putting their health at risk.

 2. Spend time with the cat